Traditional Bulgarian Herbs And Their Uses

 Rosemary is an herb traditionally used in Bulgaria for its purported medicinal properties.
 Rosemary can be used fresh or dried.

-There are many uses for traditional Bulgarian herbs.
-They can be used in cooking, medicine, and folklore.
-These herbs are a part of Bulgaria’s rich history and culture.
+Traditional Bulgarian herbs have many uses, including cooking, medicine, and folklore.
+They are a part of Bulgaria’s rich history and culture.

 Bulgarian herbs